 - Try to reduce some of your fixed expenses.
 Take on a roommate, for example, to lower your housing costs.

 - Make your debt less expensive.
 That’s where Credit Sesame comes in.

 Use the Credit Sesame dashboard to get a grip on your credit card debt

 As a Credit Sesame member, you have access to a personalized dashboard that includes information about your credit and debt.
-When you log in, you can see your free credit report card, which includes your credit score, as well as a breakdown of all your different debts, including:
+When you log in, you can see your free credit report summary, which includes your credit score, as well as a breakdown of all your different debts, including:

 - Credit cards